Izzygit/IzzFloatArchive/1.0.0.2/README.md

   - Start Differential = 3 degrees
   - Current Margin = 1.3
 - Changed surge minimum angle to initialize to Start Differential to smooth out transition from braking to surge.
-- Modified turn boost math to apply more consistantly in low speed braking situations.

 Version 0.9.1.1